ClementNerma/Rave/docs/master.md

 };
 ```

-### Static typecasting
+### Safe typecasting

-Static typecasting allows to convert any value of a given type to another one.
+Safe typecasting allows to convert any value of a given type to another one.
 It is checked at build time and cannot fail at runtime.

-Statically typecasting a value of type `A` to type `B` is allowed when:
+Safely typecasting a value of type `A` to type `B` is allowed when:

 * `B` is a parent type of `A` (e.g. a mother class of `A`) ;
 * `A` implements a typecasting overload to `B`